 Monitoring your network is key to ensuring it remains effective at all times.
 This allows you to fix any minor tech issues before they present any challenges.

 Leave nothing related to security and performance to chance.
-So it may be wise to have such an intuition in place even during the design phase.
+So it may be wise to have such intuition in place even during the design phase.

 The best thing about building your network infrastructure from scratch is that it allows you to play with various scalable models.
 Your company may need to hire more employees as it expands.